agentmorris/MegaDetector/classification/README.md

 ```

-## Environment Variables
+## Environment variables

-The following environment variables are useful to have in `.bashrc`:
+The following environment variables are useful to have in `.bashrc` (only relevant to training):

 ```bash
 # Python development